ruricolist/overlord/README.md

 It differs from Redo principally in having a very different idea of what can be a target.

+Like most practical Redo implementations, Overlord does not (by default) hash files to determine if they have changed.
+The timestamp of the file, however, is treated as a hash-like value: the file is rebuilt whenever it changes.
+This avoids both the problems of hashing (slow) and the problems of timestamp ordering (unreliable clocks).

 One way Overlord deviates from the Redo model is in how it decides what is or is not a target.
 In Redo, this depends on the state of the file system – a prerequisite is a target under two conditions: it does